Prof. Emma Klugman

 3. I carry out an original mixed methods study measuring the interpretability and trustworthiness of machine learning models among highschoolers, as well as exploring their attitudes towards ethical questions around AI’s role in society.

-In addition to my dissertation work, I recently developed and taught a new course titled “Big Data, Surveillance, Algorithmic Bias, and Ethics in Education Data Science” with my inimitable colleague Avriel Epps-Darling, offered for graduate students at Harvard in the spring of 2022.
-During my graduate career, I have also worked with my adviser, Professor Andrew Ho, in assessing validity evidence for state test score uses, creating recommendations and tools for an appropriate role for testing in a COVID-disrupted era, teaching psychometric methods, and updating the Stanford Education Data Archive.
+During my time at Harvard, I developed and taught a new course titled “Big Data, Surveillance, Algorithmic Bias, and Ethics in Education Data Science” with my inimitable colleague Avriel Epps-Darling, offered for graduate students at Harvard in the spring of 2022.
+I also worked with my adviser, Professor Andrew Ho, in assessing validity evidence for state test score uses, creating recommendations and tools for an appropriate role for testing in a COVID-disrupted era, teaching psychometric methods, and updating the Stanford Education Data Archive.

-Beyond my PhD, I have experience across government, industry, and academia, including work with ETS, the Behavioural Economics Team of the Australian Government, the National Center for the Improvement of Educational Assessment, the World Bank, a successful state lawsuit for education funding equity, and several years of teaching, mentoring, and course development.
+I also have experience across government, industry, and academia, including work with ETS, the Behavioural Economics Team of the Australian Government, the National Center for the Improvement of Educational Assessment, the World Bank, a successful state lawsuit for education funding equity, and several years of teaching, mentoring, and course development.
 In my free time, I enjoy baking, tea, volleyball, and hosting board game nights.

 Interests